The Kiribati Education Improvement Program is supporting education through infrastructure

-Kiribati – a remote, archipelagic micro-state situated in the Pacific Ocean – presents several challenges when designing and implementing a comprehensive education infrastructure program.
+Kiribati – a remote, archipelagic micro-state situated in the Pacific Ocean – presents several challenges when designing and implementing the Kiribati Education Improvement Program (KEIP).
 It is highly subject to environmental vulnerability and its scattered islands possess limited natural resources.
 In addition to the logistical challenges of the infrastructure program there are in some instances restrictions on available land which can be tightly held by communal groups.
 Donor partners and the Government of Kiribati are focusing on education infrastructure as a key enabler to improving educational outcomes.
 The school construction and rehabilitation components of KEIP are strongly integrated with other KEIP activities supporting teacher training and workforce development, design and roll-out of school curricula and assessments, and improvements in education policy and strengthening capability within the Ministry of Education.

 KEIP has implemented several strategies to overcome the challenges of the ambitious infrastructure program and deliver on school construction and rehabilitation activities.
 Strong, targeted support in the form of a core team of infrastructure personnel working with the Ministry of Education Facilities Management Unit has enabled strengthening of capability within this unit, which will continue beyond KEIP while also enabling the surge in education infrastructure activities.
 The program has worked with the local construction industry to design a response to the infrastructure requirements of the program, which has resulted in exclusive use of local construction firms.